 Big Rock Prescribed Burn

-Cal Fire, the state firefighting agency, is proposing to conduct a prescribed burn of 431 acres in the Big Rock area of Malibu later this year to reduce the amount of flammable vegetation that could become fuel in a future wildfire as part of its ongoing fire prevention efforts.
+Cal Fire, the State's firefighting agency, had proposed a prescribed burn of 431 acres in the Big Rock area of Malibu later this year to reduce the amount of flammable vegetation that could become fuel in a future wildfire as part of its ongoing fire prevention efforts.

-The Big Rock area was one of 35 Priority Fuel Reduction Projects listed in a recently released Community Wildfire Prevention & Mitigation Report prepared by Cal Fire.
-The projects were identified through a rating system that looks at a variety of variables including Fire Hazard Severity Zone, housing density, and the types of vegetation present in the area.
-The rating system also looks at socioeconomic factors within the fire risk areas such the percentages of people who live below the poverty line, have disabilities, are over the age of 65 or have difficulty speaking English.
-The report is available here.
+The Big Rock area was one of 35 Priority Fuel Reduction Projects listed in a recently released the Community Wildfire Prevention & Mitigation Report prepared by Cal Fire.
+The projects were identified through a rating system that looks at a many variables, including Fire Hazard Severity Zone, housing density, and the types of vegetation present in the area.
+The rating system also looks at socioeconomic factors within the fire risk areas, such as the percentages of people who live below the poverty line, have disabilities, are over the age of 65, or have difficulty speaking English.

-For more information, please contact Chief Anthony Williams at the Los Angeles County Fire Department at 310-317-1802 or by email.
+For more information, contact Chief Anthony Williams, Los Angeles County Fire Department, at 310-317-1802 or email@example.com.